 Technology has revolutionised our lives and transformed our economy.
 As well as the funding and workforce pressures facing traditional health and care services, there are other forces at work that will disrupt business as usual in the care sector.
 The convergence of mobile communications, cloud computing, machine learning, data analytics, the internet of things and 3D printing are remaking our economy and empowering consumers.
-So far, care and support, even health care, has remained largely untouched by this revolution.
+Since the pandemic, care and support and health care have all touched on the use of digital solutions for the delivery of services and to keep people safe.

 The technology enabled care sector in the UK is built on tried and trusted technology, traditional telephone line connectivity delivering voice and data.
-Over the next few years, possibly as soon as 2023, analogue telephony services will be switched off as the UK’s telecommunications infrastructure is upgraded to digital connectivity.
+Analogue telephony services will be switched off as the UK’s telecommunications infrastructure is upgraded to digital connectivity.

 The implications of this analogue to digital shift are what this report is all about.
 The paramount concern of the TSA is that the reliability and safety of telecare and social alarm services is not compromised: that lives are not put at risk.